RABBI ARIEL EDRY

 RABBI ABRAHAM LEVY

 As a filmmaker (Rabbi Levy’s first profession) he has received numerous awards including Emmy’s and Tellys.
 His documentary work has been seen on PBS, FOX Business and NBC.
-As a Rabbi, he attended Yeshiva l’Smicha with Rabbi Arieh Citron and received smicha from Rabbi Avraham Wosner.
+As a Rabbi, he attended Yeshiva l’Smicha with Rabbi Arieh Citron and received Smicha from Rabbi Avraham Wosner.
 Prior to joining Shorashim, Rabbi Levy helped run the youth programs at both David Chai Shul and B’nei Sephardim in Hollywood.
 He has taught a weekly halacha class for adults and teens since 2012.
 Rabbi Levy has a reputation for being master storyteller.
+Rabbi Levy is also an Eagle Scout and is Scoutmaster of Shomer Shabbat Troop 36 in Miami.
 He is married to a true Ashyet Chayal and together they are raising three wonderful children.
 Both Rabbi Levy and his wife are Sephardic and trace their roots to Turkey.

 MORI GIL GRAFI